dps923/winter2020/graded-work/assign4-professor.md

 The United States Department of Agriculture has a web API named "FoodData Central".
 Visit the [web site](https://fdc.nal.usda.gov/index.html), and learn something about the service.

 This is a BIG data source.
-Thousands of food and nutrient items.
+It has thousands of food and nutrient items.

 To use the web API, you must have an "API Key".
 This is a string.
 It must be sent with every request to the web API.
 Follow the "Get an API Key" link in the middle of the page.
 You can use a College or personal email address.
 It will display your API key, and also send it to your email address.